 Set your target

 Make sure you set a fundraising target and display it for all potential donators to see.
-Virgin Money Giving report that fundraisers who set a target on their e-giving page for the Virgin Money London Marathon raised on average £1,495, compared to an average of £914 raised by those who do not share their goal.
+Research has shown that fundraisers who set a target on their e-giving page for the London Marathon raised on average £1,495, compared to an average of £914 raised by those who did not share their goal.
 So state your target and get set for fundraising success!

 Personalise your page

-Your Virgin Money Giving fundraising page is your opportunity to share your story.
-Let people know why you’re running The Vitality Big Half and write about your personal connection to the charity you’re running for.
-And don’t forget to include your photo: Virgin Money Giving report that runners in the Virgin Money London Marathon who uploaded a photo on their page raised a staggering 123 per cent more than those who did not.
+Your online fundraising page is your opportunity to share your story.
+Let people know why you’re running The Big Half and write about your personal connection to the charity you’re running for.
+And don’t forget to include your photo: London Marathon participants who uploaded a photo on their page raised a staggering 123 per cent more than those who did not.

 Thanks to social media, it has never been easier to reach out to people all over the world.
 Harness the power of Facebook, Twitter or Instagram by sharing your fundraising page with your friends, family and followers and keep them updated on your training progress with regular updates.